Clinics & Field Work

-The Civil and Criminal Externship Clinic is our oldest and largest clinic, accommodating 25 students per semester.
+The Litigation Externship Clinic is our oldest and largest clinic, accommodating 25 students per semester.
 It began in 1981 as a legal services project.
 Today, it incorporates the full spectrum of the practice of law.
 Students are placed with supervising attorneys in offices large and small, public and private, in a wide range of practice areas.
 We believe we are the only clinic in the country that requires each student to have concurrent civil and criminal law placements.
 The idea is for students to confront not only issues of property and money but life and liberty, while rounding out a skill set that will serve both the student and their future clients well.

 The Program in Washington provides selected students with the opportunity to spend a semester in practice in the most diverse and vibrant legal environment in the world.
 The program includes both an externship component and a programmatic initiative that includes conferences, roundtables, symposia, and lectures.
 Students spend approximately 35 hours per week interning in a government agency or non-governmental organization.
 In addition, students attend a weekly class session, which explores issues common to the interns.